MXA TEAM TESTED: FUNNELWEB AIR FILTER

 WHAT’S IT COST? $49.95.

 WHAT STANDS OUT?
-Here’s a list of things that stand out with the MSR FunnelWeb air filter.
+Here’s a list of things that stand out with the FunnelWeb air filter.

 (1) Theory.
 Motocross bikes have used all manner of air filters over the last 60 years.
 There have been paper filters, fuzzy filters, multi-density filters, domed filters, pleated gauze filters, dual-layer filters, throw-away filters and green weenie filters.
 Regardless of its shape or construction, the goal of every air filter is to let air in while keeping dirt out.
 Air filters are one area of motocross development where there is still unlimited potential for creative entrepreneurs, as the FunnelWeb filter shows.